SadieDragon/TPR-Hints-Tool/log.md

         - Grab a list of the files within the directory that we just unzipped
         - Iterate through the files, open each and dump their contents into ``notebook_data``
             - Open file, dump contents into an array
+            - Remove the newlines from the lines before anything else
             - Use list smartz to grab the first line into ``tab_type`` to parse off the indicator, then everything but the second line into ``tab_contents`` to be converted into information in the notebook
                 - We know the indicator will always be behind a ``: ``, so can use ``split()`` to noms it
                 - the tab name will be the file name without ``.txt``